junguler/how_to_m3u/README.md

 ## now lets do this for all the genres and pages
 the scale is bigger now, lets use that `genre.txt` we made earlier to find all the names for genres

-here another for loop as added to the mix which might look a bit complicated but everything will make sense if you pay attention
+here another for loop is added to the mix which might look a bit complicated but everything will make sense if you pay attention

 ```
 for i in "" /{2..10} ; do for j in $(cat genre.txt) ; do curl -s https://thenonstopradio.com/genre/$j$i | htmlq -a href a | grep "/radio/" | uniq | awk -F '/' '{print $5}' >> A-$j.txt ; done ; done